 Wait & Watch

-While we celebrate the expansion of our industry, we will be eagerly waiting & watching to see what happens in Mexico’s new mega market.
+While we celebrate the expansion of our industry and another strong year for the U.S. cannabis industry, we will be eagerly waiting & watching to see what happens in Mexico’s new mega market.
 A lot will depend on how the bill actually goes into effect, including restrictions and limitations imposed by the government, and how quickly cannabis production ramps up.